 The Red Hill facility consists of field constructed USTs that are currently deferred from federal and state UST regulations that require other regulated non-field constructed USTs to have secondary containment for all new tanks and piping.
 It also requires corrosion protection and leak detection for all existing tanks and piping.

-Even though not required by regulations, the Navy performs periodic inspection of all petroleum, oil, and lubricant tanks and pipelines to ensure that the Red Hill Bulk Fuel Storage Tank system is properly maintained.
+The Navy performs periodic inspection of all petroleum, oil, and lubricant tanks and pipelines to ensure that the Red Hill Bulk Fuel Storage Tank system is properly maintained.
 Other protective measures include a Mass Technology Measurement System used by the Navy to assess tank tightness for all active Red Hill tanks.
 The tank tightness testing is performed every two years.
 In addition, the Navy employs an Automated Fuel Handling System to detect unscheduled fuel movements which alerts the operators of any potential fuel loss.
 Inventory levels are also assessed on a regular basis for trends that might reveal any potential fuel losses.
 Soil vapor monitoring equipment is also installed at the Facility to monitor hydrocarbon levels in the subsurface.

 Recent maintenance cycles performed on tanks within Red Hill utilize a modified American Petroleum Institute (API) 653 procedure for determining integrity of steel plates and welds.
 According to the Navy, the goal of tank maintenance is to have at least 0.1 inches of steel plate remaining at the end of a 20 year operational cycle.
-The Navy reported up to 600+ deficiencies, which were repaired with weld patches, within Tank 5 during its maintenance cycle that ended December 2013.
+The Navy reported up to 600+ sites where tank thickness did not meet the appropriate standards.
+The required thickness was restored through additional weld patch plating within Tank 5 during its maintenance cycle that ended December 2013.

 SECONDARY CONTAINMENT EVALUATION